joaovictorgo99/calculator/README.md

 Just compile and type in your favorite terminal the following command line `./program infix_expression`, for example `./calculator 2*3+12/4`, and the result will come next, in this case, `9` is returned.

-> **Tip:** It's a simple calculator, so use simple expressions and forget about parentheses.
+> **Tip:** It's a simple calculator, so use simple expressions, only natural numbers and forget about parentheses.